Saadi Sultanate: The rise of Al-Qa'im in the south

 The Saadians were a Sharifian family which had first established themselves in the Draa valley in the 14th century before moving or spreading to Tidsi in the Sous valley in the following century.
 Here they lived alongside Sufi teachers and marabouts who promoted the doctrines of al-Jazuli.
 The beginning of the Saadian rise to power took place in the context of weak central rule in Morocco and of Portuguese expansionism along its Atlantic coast.
 The Wattasid dynasty, which ruled from Fez in the north, had little authority over the south of the country.
 Under their reign, Portuguese expansion along the Moroccan coast reached its apogee.
 Many local resistance and jihad movements, often associated with various Sufi brotherhoods or establishments, arose to oppose the European presence.

 In 1505 the Portuguese occupied Agadir (on the coast, near the mouth of the Sous river), which they called Santa Cruz do Cabo de Aguer, and from their territory here other European merchants also operated, notably the Genoese.
 This arrival of European traders and colonisers alarmed the local population and caused the inhabitants of the Sous region to organize themselves politically.
 According to one recorded tradition, this impetus was made clear when the Portuguese took some tribal warriors captive and demanded that the local tribes choose a leader or representative with whom they could negotiate their release.
 Either way, in 1510 the Saadian chief Muhammad al-Qa'im (full name: Abū ʿAbd Allāh Muḥammad ibnʿAbd al-Raḥman al-Qāʾim Biamr Allāh) was formally recognized in Tidsi by the tribes of the Sous and the Sufi groups as their military leader and political representative.
+The army that developed around the Saadian movement drew its original tribal nucleus from the Jazula and the Arab Banu Ma'qil, making both groupings central to the military foundation upon which the emerging dynasty built its power.
 Tidsi remained Al-Qa'im's base for three years until he moved to Afughal in the Haha region in 1513, the burial site of Al-Jazuli.
 This was done at the invitation of the Shayazima tribe, which had been involved decades earlier in a rebellion against the Wattasids.
 This associated the early Saadians with both the followers of al-Jazuli and with an implicit opposition to the Wattasids.